Former India midfielder and East Bengal legend Surajit Sengupta dies | Sports-Games

 - India

-Former India midfielder and East Bengal legend Surajit Sengupta, who was part of the national team that won a bronze medal in the 1970 Asian Games, died at a city hospital on Thursday following his prolonged battle with COVID-19.
+Former India midfielder and East Bengal legend Surajit Sengupta died at a city hospital on Thursday following his prolonged battle with COVID-19.

 After being tested positive for COVID-19, Sengupta was admitted to the hospital on January 23 and was put on ventilator since last week.
 He breathed his last this afternoon.